-Parents should become familiar with the document at the first parent's meeting with the homeroom teacher or by reading the Student-Parent Handbook.
+Parents should become familiar with the document at the first parent's meeting with the homeroom teacher and by reading the Student-Parent Handbook.

-The homeroom teacher will acquaint new students and their parents with the Student Parent Handbook as soon as they arrive at the school.
+The homeroom teacher will acquaint new students and their parents with the Behavior and Consequences Policy and the Student-Parent Handbook as soon as they arrive at the school.